 - This one really seems to help: Leave whatever clothing you wore when you took the cat to the new house.
 Ask the host not to change the sheets where you spent the night.
 Your scent will be there, and the cat knows you will come back to get your stuff (and them).

-- Bring some of the cats toys, scratch pad, and even their favorite cardboard box.
+- Bring some of the cat’s toys, scratch pad, and even their favorite cardboard box.

 Boarding the cat.
 This is the option of last resort, and I have never done it so have nothing to add other than find a reliable, highly rated, and trustworthy place.

 Take the cat with you.
 There is so much that goes into this decision, and again, you know your cat the best.
-If you are visiting someone’s house, the rules about boarding apply except you will be there the whole time which certainly helps.

 How Close Are Cats To Their Humans?

-- Being petted and scratched
+- Being petted